nhaney/dotfiles/README.md

 # My dotfiles

-Currently used to set up tmux and nvim configuration.
+Currently used to set up tmux and scripts

+My neovim configuration can be found here: https://github.com/nhaney/nvim-basic-ide